pr0xxy/restful/README.md

 ```
 ## Unit and Functional Testing

 Your webservice is running and you need to test it.
+In a **_seperate terminal_** navigate back to fibonacci directory

 ```
 python3 restful/test.py